andyatkinson/andyatkinson.github.io/_posts/2021-10-15-work-on-what-matters.md

 These can also be useful to build some "momentum" or inertia as a new contributor, with a new technology, or on a new team.

-But just like in life outside programming, a diet should not consist solely of snacks.
+But just like in life outside programming, a healthy diet does not consist solely of snacks.

-#### Stop Preening
+#### On "Stop Preening"

 "Preening" is lower impact work like snacking but instead of low visibility, it's high-visibility work.